US sanctions Nicaragua officials as Ortega inaugurated again

 The Mexican government, for example, flip-flopped repeatedly Sunday and Monday on whether it would send anybody.

-The list of those expected to attend includes representatives from China, North Korea, Iran, Russia and Syria.
+The list of those expected to attend included representatives from China, North Korea, Iran, Russia and Syria.
+Venezuela President Nicolas Maduro and Cuba President Miguel Díaz-Canel also attended.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.